19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Turn.md

 A "turn" is simply one players turn to act.
 On a turn you may perform an [Action](Action.md) and [Movement](Movement.md).
 Your ability to perform a [Reaction](Reaction.md) this [Round](Round.md) is also refreshed at the start of your turn.

+When all PCs and NPCs have taken their turn, the [Round](Round.md) ends and the next round starts.

 ## Combat Turn

 In [Combat](Combat.md), turns last 6 seconds and have relatively strict rules for what you can do.

+Unless otherwise specified, 1 turn means 1 combat turn.

 ## Delve Turn